The Best Plant-Based Salad Dressings

 Batch Sizes and Uses

-Although that said, also don't be afraid to make a small batch either!
-I really enjoy making a customized dressing every time I make a salad in order to match the flavor profile I'm working with.
+One of the best things about homemade salad dressings is that you're in control of the batch size.
+Most of these vegan salad dressing recipes keep great in the fridge for at least a few days; if you make a big batch over the weekend, you'll have great ways to dress up your veggies all week long.
+On the other hand, I really enjoy making a customized dressing every time I make a salad in order to match the flavor profile I'm working with.
 Vinaigrettes are especially friendly for micro-batches and take only a minute or two to whip up.
 Most of the ideas below can easily be scaled up or down as needed.

-The Best Plant-Based Salad Dressings
+The Best Plant Based Salad Dressing Recipes

 Almond Butter Dressing